sagar1250/JAVA/README.md

 public class multiplication {
     public static void main(String[] args){
-        // write a program to print the multiplication table of a number N, entered by the user.
+        //Write a program to print the multiplication table of a number N, entered by the user.
         //2*1 = 2
         Scanner sc = new Scanner(System.in);